 Holy Mother Mary with Child Jesus 18th century, by Unknown.
 Public Domain

 When our first child was born I had a transformative epiphany about the depth of God’s love for us.
 I am sure I’m not the first parent to experience this, nor will I be the last.
-But in the emotional turmoil of my raging hormones, utter exhaustion, and rapturous joy in the days following his birth I was frequently overcome to the point of tears (and often sobs) about how amazing this tiny, pink, squirming, helpless creature was that had been gifted to us.
+But in the emotional turmoil of my raging hormones, utter exhaustion, and rapturous joy in the days following his birth, I was frequently overcome to the point of tears (and, often, sobs) about how amazing this tiny, pink, squirming, helpless creature was that had been gifted to us.
 I loved him so much, so deeply, so instantly.
-I would do anything to protect him.
-I would die for him.
-How could this be that I loved this child whom I hardly knew this much?
-And then it hit me.
+I would do anything to protect him: I would die for him.
+How could this be that I loved this child, whom I hardly knew, this much?
+And it hit me.
 If I can love this child this much in all of my flawed humanness, how much more does God love each of us?
-It was a powerful realization.
+It was a powerful moment.

 My initial prenatal visit with my doctor was the day after 9-11.
 As we approached our first Easter as new parents, our son was barely one and our country entered a war.
-The reality of having a son deeply impacted me.
+The reality of having a boy deeply impacted me.
 Since then, countless parents have sent their children into harm’s way, while untold others have grieved a terrible loss.
-In spite of all my hopes and dreams in anticipation for his future, I know that I have but a brief window of time with my bright eyed, curly-headed child.
+In spite of all my hopes and dreams in anticipation for his future, I know that I have but a brief window of time with my bright-eyed, curly-headed child.
 He will only be small for a short time.
-In lightning quick years he will be required to register with the selective service; he could be compelled or called to fight for a cause, and we could lose him.
+In lightning quick years he will be required to register with the selective service; he could be compelled–or called–to fight for a cause, and we could lose him.
 I don’t think a parent’s love has changed much in the last two thousand years.
-On Good Friday I imagine Mary must have been grief-stricken.
+On Good Friday, I imagine Mary must have been grief-stricken.

 Having children has opened my eyes to an entirely new kind of love, to some of God’s mysterious love for us.
 Today, let us remember the mothers of sons who were sent to die for a cause.
 Let us remember them.
 What they gave.
 What they lost.
 What it cost.
 What it bought.
 Who it saved.
 Why we pray.
 And how it changed their lives and ours.